drandreaskrueger/cryptomanuals/SOIL/gsoiltestnet.md

 ### and now?

 "... does not need much resources".
-Which allows us to use the one VPS for two networks.
+Which allows us to use this one VPS for *two* networks.
 For this testnet ^

-and for the --> mainnet, which we can install on the same machine.
+and for the --> mainnet, which we install on the same machine.
 Now continue in [gsoilmainnet-1.3.3.md](gsoilmainnet-1.3.3.md) if you want to.

 Thanks for trying this out.

 Keep the testnetnode running for a few days.
 Please report your `enode://...@IP:39340` in the [SOIL thread](https://bitcointalk.org/index.php?topic=1176709.new#new).

 ---